jule-friedrich/Copenhagen_Bachelor-Thesis_Friedrich/README.md

 - Area of Interest
 - Boundary Copenhagen Municipality
 - Bounding Box (used to extract amenity data)
-- bridge points [Bridges as Points]
+- bridge points layer [Bridges as Points]
 - bridge polygons layer [Bridges as Polygons]
 - point layer _buildings_ [Buildings as Points within Area of Interest]
 - grid that consists of the residential cells within the area of interest **Grid_ Residential Cells within Area of Interest**